factorial-io/phabalicious/docs/scaffolder.md

 * `assert_non_zero` will stop the execution if the argument is zero
 * `assert_contains` will stop the execution if the argument does nt contain given string
 * `set_directory` sets the working directory  to the argument
+* `encrypt_files` encrypt a bunch of files with a password and store them in a different directory
+* `decrypt_files` decrypt a bunch of files with a password and store the encrypted content in a different directory

 ### List of commands which needs one or more plugin implementations